davidMis/experiment-queue/docs/remote_experiments.md

 ### Stage 10: Fresh 71-bin proportional all-shard 240k run

-This is the reference run in the active fresh-model pair.
+This is the reference run in the active fresh-model three-run series.
 It repeats the architecture, optimizer, 240k cosine schedule, seed, fixed validation panels, and checkpoint cadence of Stage 6, with exactly three scientific changes:

 1. the model sees and outputs only `1.0, 1.2, ..., 15.0 Hz` (`71` bins);
 2. `7.2-15.0 Hz` has weight `0.1` at r096/r128 and weight `1` at r256/r512;